 You can read more about how to build these bushcraft shelters and more in this article.

-Whatever type of shelter you’re looking for or are making, here are some general guidelines to consider:
+Whatever type of shelter you’re looking for or are making, here are some things to consider:

-- Choose a relatively flat location to avoid flooding.
+- Choose a relatively flat location to avoid floods.

 - Avoid setting up camp under large trees.
 While they offer shelter from rain, they also have thick branches that can fall on you.
-They’re prone to lightning strikes and their leaves will drip long after the rain has stopped, so their cons outweigh the pros.
+Plus, they’re prone to lightning strikes and their leaves will drip long after the rain has stopped—their cons outweigh the pros.

 - Your shelter should be able to reflect and conserve heat.
 Stone faces or large boulders make for good heat reflectors.
 You can also construct a wall from medium-sized sticks and line it with foliage and moss, which are natural insulators.

-We’ve previously talked about survival and bushcraft shelters in length in our other articles.
+We’ve previously talked about survival and bushcraft shelters at length in our other articles.
 Here’s a directory of useful info to help you out:

 Waterproofing your shelter